Ella Fitzgerald (drag queen): Career

 Robinson moved to Arlington and began performing drag in D.C. in 1975.
 After initially taking the stage under the name Sharyn O'Brien, someone suggested that "you need an African American name.
 At your size, you should be Ella Fitzgerald," so Robinson began performing under that name.

 Ella Fitzgerald came to play a central role in the city's drag scene, described by the LGBTQ magazine Metro Weekly as "a local drag legend" and "the doyenne of D.C.’s drag scene," and by the Washington Post as "the doyenne of Washington drag queens."

 She was a key member of the Academy of Washington, a now-shuttered social club for drag performers, and won various awards from the organization before it closed in 2015.
 At the Academy, she led the "Drag Daughters" house.

-She performed at such clubs as the Rogue, the Plus One, and the Other Side before moving to Ziegfeld's in 1980.
+Before moving to Ziegfeld's in 1980, she had performed at clubs such as the Rogue, the Plus One, and the Other Side.
 There, she hosted the long-running Ladies of Illusion show on weekends until the nightclub's closure during the 2020 COVID-19 pandemic.
 Fitzgerald, who created the show, served as director, emcee, and performer, and became one of the club's best-known acts, sometimes referred to as the "First Lady of Ziegfeld's."
 She has also performed periodically at other clubs, such as Freddie's Beach Bar in Virginia, and is a mainstay of Capital Pride, D.C.'s annual LGBTQ pride parade.
+By 2026, she had largely retired from performing, making only occasional appearances.

 Beginning in the 1980s, Fitzgerald hosted fundraisers in response to the HIV/AIDs crisis, a cause she continues to support.